-Effective from 00.1 Friday 31st July announced by Health Secretary Matt Hancock, areas within East Lancashire, Greater Manchester, including Hyndburn are subject to stricter measures to help reduce the spread of Coronavirus.
+Effective from 00.1 Friday 31st July announced by Health Secretary Matt Hancock, Hyndburn is subject to stricter measures to help reduce the spread of Coronavirus.

 New restrictions in place in Hyndburn and areas of East Lancashire